Have you been injured? you may have a case.

 2. Health insurance plans may contain auto exclusions (meaning they don’t provide coverage for car accident-related injuries); may fail to cover the treatment, care and services needed by car accident victims; may limit such treatment, care and services in ways that No-Fault does not; and/or may involve managed care or HMOs which require preauthorization and which prohibit victims from seeking care from a doctor of their choice.

-When must auto No-Fault pay under coordination of benefits?
+When must Michigan No-Fault auto insurance pay under coordination of benefits?

 Michigan auto insurance law provides that a car accident victim with coordinated coverage must make “reasonable efforts” to seek payment of accident-related medical expenses through his or her health insurance company before the victim’s No-Fault auto insurance company is obligated to pay.